 Integrity requires naming desire without immediately obeying it or pretending it is absent.
 Hidden desire can become dangerous because it grows in secrecy.
 A person may need to confess attraction to a trusted counselor, strengthen boundaries, reduce access, or repair neglect in his current bond.
 Honest naming is not indulgence.
 It is the first step of governance.

 Self-command is the ability to act according to the good when desire argues otherwise.
-It is trained through small refusals, clear practices, bodily discipline, honest friendships, and meaningful commitments.
+It is trained through small refusals, clear practices, bodily discipline, honest friendships, and weight-bearing commitments.
 A person who has never practiced no will be poorly prepared when desire becomes urgent.
 Fidelity requires self-command because love must survive more than moods.

 Attachment also needs discernment.
 Some attachment should deepen: a faithful marriage, a stable friendship, a child-parent bond, a community of mutual responsibility.
 Some attachment should be loosened: dependency on approval, attachment to an abusive person, obsession with a former partner, emotional entanglement that violates another promise, or loyalty to a family system that harms.
 The strength of attachment does not decide its moral direction.